assimilate-dev/alterryx/README.md

     job <- queue_job(app, answers)

+If the server administrator has granted you access to set job priority, you can add priority using the `priority` parameter.
+Valid priority values are "low", "medium", "high", and "critical".

+    job <- queue_job(app, answers, priority = "high")

 The `job` will begin with status "Queued".
 Poll the job using `get_job` to update the job status.